develdoe/develdoe.github.io/_posts/2017-03-15-javascript-string-functions.md

 If separator is omitted, the returned array will contain the whole string at index 0

-**Accessing a string as an array is unpredictable and you should not do it!**
+**Accessing a string as an array is posible, however,  is unpredictable and you should not do it!
+Convert the string like above first!**